gsjung0419/Low2High/README.md

     -.
 MPI (MPICH or OPENMPI), with mpi4py

-3. Training Tutorial with stress term (will be updated once the paper is accepted)
+**2. Training Tutorial** with stress term is available chapter 2: https://github.com/gsjung0419/TorchANITutorials

-4. DFT data (will be updated once the paper is accepted)
+**3. Selected ~2,500 configurations** through active learning ("Data Distillation for Neural Network Potentials toward Foundational Dataset", https://arxiv.org/abs/2311.05407), is available in the tutorial.

-5. EAM data (32 atoms: 20,000 configuration poitns, 108 atoms: 20,000 configurations) will be available in the other repository based on the paper "Data Distillation for Neural Network Potentials toward Foundational Dataset", https://arxiv.org/abs/2311.05407
+**4. DFT data** will be available with other ongoing sampling (Tensile loading and gas phases).